qwyt/HomeCreditDefaultRisk/Readme.md

 `_*An AUC of 0.5 suggests a model that performs no better than random guessing*_`

-### Goals And Processes
+### Additional Goals

-In addition to maximizing the AUC score we have attempted to use the model for more practical purpose of estimating loan quality grades (e.g. A, B, C, D etc.) based on default risk likelihood and general banking practices.
+In addition to building a classification model we've used the estimating propabilities to:
+- Build a Risk-Based Pricing model (using calibrarted thresholds) for determining optimal interest rates (relative to an arbitrary expected portfolio rate of return).
+- Assign loan quality grades based on default risk.
+- Calculate overal and per grade hypothetical portfolio returns.
+- Calculate change in portfolio returns if the selected LGBM model is used to accepted/reject loan applications.

 #### Explainability